ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 * `use_geo_coords`: default: null.
     - with null (or if not given at all), x/y coordinates are in mm and refer to the buildplate
     - "UTM" will use meter based UTM x/y coordinates instead.
 See [this](http://blog.touchterrain.org/2020/03/exporting-terrain-models-with-real.html) for some background.
 This is useful to import the mesh file into a 3D GIS, such as ArcGIS Pro.
 Note that, once imported, you will have to set the coordinate system of the mesh manually, b/c the mesh model file can't contain that information.
 Unless overwritten, this will be a UTM zone with WGS84.
 The TouchTerrain log file will contain the equivalent EPSG code.
-    - "centered" will set the UTM origin to the center of the full tile, this is make it work togther with [BlenderGIS](https://github.com/domlysz/BlenderGIS)
+    - "centered" will set the UTM origin to the center of the full tile, this is make it work together with [BlenderGIS](https://github.com/domlysz/BlenderGIS)

 * `importedGPX`: list of GPX file paths that are to be plotted on the model (default: null)
 * `gpxPathHeight`: (default 40) Drape GPX path by adjusting the raster elevation by this value in meters at the specified lat/lon.
 Negative numbers will create a dent.